linode/docs/docs/development/introduction-to-awk/index.md

 ## Practical Examples

-In this section of the guide you will see practical uses of AWK.
-Try all these examples on your own UNIX machine.
+This section of the guide provides a variety of practical examples to further demonstrate the AWK programming language.
+You can try out each example on your own Linux machine or expand on the examples for your own specific needs.

+### Printing
-### Printing a Given Line from a File
+#### Printing a Given Line from a File

 AWK can help you print a given line from a text file.